We may earn income from links in this post. Please read this Disclosure for details.

 There’s also a beach club on Playa Juanillo that’s part of the Scape Park.
 This adventure theme park features includes zip-lining, the hoyo azul (blue hole), cliffs, a playground, bat cave and more.
 Admission is pricey but the park gets favourable reviews, apart from their controversial use of captive animals in its attractions.

-The restaurant Little John at Juanillo Beach, located in the middle of the beach zone, is a popular spot to stop for ceviche, burgers and cocktails.
+The restaurant Little John at Juanillo Beach, located in the middle of the beach zone, is a popular spot to stop for ceviche, mangú and other traditional Dominican food.

 Most people who visit this beach generally stay at one of the luxury resorts.
 Top resorts in Juanillo Beach include Secrets Cap Cana Resort & Spa, the newest resort in Cap Cana.
 Although a small amount of seaweed was visible in January 2019, it was confined to a narrow band along the shore and swimming conditions were very good.

-At the opposite end of the beach is Sanctuary Cap Cana Resort.
-The Hyatt Ziva and Hyatt Zilara are under construction and expected to be completed in 2019.
+At the opposite end of the beach is Sanctuary Cap Cana Resort with the newly-built Hyatt Ziva and Hyatt Zilara in between.

 Secrets Cap Cana features 457 suites offering views of the ocean or gardens.
 Luxury travellers should upgrade to one of the Preferred Club suites with swim-out in an oceanfront bungalow directly on the beach.

-Learn more and check prices at Secrets Cap Cana Resort & Spa.
+Learn more and check prices at all-inclusive Secrets Cap Cana Resort & Spa.

-Learn more and check prices at Sanctuary Cap Cana
+Learn more and check prices at all-inclusive Sanctuary Cap Cana

 Playa Bavaro – Bavaro Beach